Pharisees: Sources

-The first historical mention of the Pharisees and their beliefs comes in the four gospels and the Book of Acts, in which both their meticulous adherence to their interpretation of the Torah as well as their eschatological views are described.
-A later historical mention of the Pharisees comes from the Jewish-Roman historian Josephus (37–100 CE) in a description of the "four schools of thought", or "four sects", into which he divided the Jews in the 1st century CE.
-(The other schools were the Essenes, who were generally apolitical and who may have emerged as a sect of dissident priests who rejected either the Seleucid-appointed or the Hasmonean high priests as illegitimate; the Sadducees, the main antagonists of the Pharisees; and the "fourth philosophy".)
-Other sects emerged at this time, such as the Early Christians in Jerusalem and the Therapeutae in Egypt, if they were Jews, which is unclear.
+The first historical mention of the Pharisees and their beliefs comes in the four gospels and the Acts of the Apostles, in which both their meticulous adherence to their interpretation of the Torah as well as their eschatological views are described.
+A later historical mention of the Pharisees comes from the Jewish-Roman historian Josephus in a description of the "four schools of thought", or "four sects", into which he divides the Jews in the 1st century AD.
+(The other schools were the Essenes, who were generally apolitical, and may have emerged as a sect of dissident priests who rejected either the Seleucid-appointed or the Hasmonean high priests as illegitimate; the Sadducees, who were the main antagonists of the Pharisees; and the Zealots.)
+Other sects may have emerged at this time, such as the early Christians in Jerusalem and the Therapeutae in Egypt.
+However, their status as Jews is unclear.

-1 and 2 Maccabees, two deuterocanonical books in the Bible, focus on the Jews' revolt against the Seleucid king Antiochus IV Epiphanes and concludes with the defeat of his general, Nicanor, in 161 BCE by Judas Maccabeus, the hero of the work.
-It included several theological points - prayer for the dead, the last judgment, intercession of saints, and martyrology.
-The non-canonical text known as the Gospel of Peter also alludes to the Pharisees.
+The Books of the Maccabees—two deuterocanonical books in the Bible—focus on the Maccabean Revolt against the Seleucids under King Antiochus IV Epiphanes, and concludes with the defeat of General Nicanor in 161 BC by Judas Maccabeus, the hero of the work.
+It includes several theological points: prayer for the dead, the last judgment, intercession of saints, and martyrology.
+The New Testament apocrypha, known as the Gospel of Peter, also alludes to the Pharisees.

-Judah haNasi redacted the Mishnah, an authoritative codification of Pharisaic interpretations, around 200 CE.
-Most of the authorities quoted in the Mishnah lived after the destruction of the Temple in 70 CE; it thus marks the beginning of the transition from Pharisaic to Rabbinic Judaism.
-The Mishnah was supremely important because it compiled the oral interpretations and traditions of the Pharisees and later on the Rabbis into a single authoritative text, thus allowing oral tradition within Judaism to survive the destruction of the Second Temple.

-However, none of the Rabbinic sources include identifiable eyewitness accounts of the Pharisees and their teachings.
+Judah ha-Nasi redacted the Mishnah, an authoritative codification of Pharisaic interpretations, around 200 AD.
+Most of the authorities quoted in the Mishnah lived after the destruction of the Temple in 70 AD; consequently, it marked the beginning of the transition from Pharisaic to Rabbinic Judaism.
+The Mishnah was important because it compiled the oral interpretations and traditions of the Pharisees (and later the rabbis) into a single authoritative text, thus allowing oral tradition within Judaism to survive the destruction of the Second Temple.
+However, none of the rabbinic sources include identifiable eyewitness accounts of the Pharisees and their teachings.